SaiSurya9999/NgPaginationLibrary/projects/ngconf-pagination/README.md

 ## Step - 3
 This step is to quick start the usage of package later with the understanding of workflow you can
 modify the code.
 You can have a look in our stackbliz demo for more clarity.
+Json typicode dummy data api is used to show that this package can handle asynchronous data.
 **app.component.ts**
   tableArray:Array<any> = [];
   currentPage:any = 1;